 For most of us retrieving is the bottom line of gundog work.
 Some of us shoot only driven birds, so dont need a dog that can hunt and flush game.
 Even if we do a lot of rough-shooting, we can usually forgive a dog that doesnt hunt a perfect pattern or takes a step on a flush.
 Some shoots tolerate a stampede of running-in as part of the cabaret.
-But failed retrieves equal misery all round, from the keen trialler who will be put out of the competition, to the family hedge-bash, when a missed retrieve can mean not achieving the longed-for double-figure bag.
-A spectacular retrieve makes you and your dog heroes of the day, while a mess-up is embarrassing and unfair on the birds.
+But failed retrieves equal misery all round.
+From the keen trialler who will be put out of the competition, to the family hedge-bash, a missed retrieve is misery when it can mean not achieving the longed-for double-figure bag.
+A spectacular retrieve makes you and your dog heroes of the day.
+A mess-up is embarrassing and unfair on the birds.

 Bird not there is the basic cause of many failed retrieves.
 One of the main reasons that the dead bird and dog end up in different places is poor marking by the human element of the equation.
 Guns, especially those who dont have dogs, are notoriously over-enthusiastic and random in their marking.
 Usually a picker-up can safely assume that the bird a gun tells her is lying dead over here has, in fact, long since got up and run to over there.
 In fairness to guns, they are often moving and turning on a bird far more than they realise.
 Also, birds that really do look dead on falling early in the drive have a tendency to rise with all the vigour of Lazarus and by the end of a long drive will have legged it to the nearest piece of cover.

-One of the most successful and enjoyable days walked-up grouse I have ever experienced was at Castle Grant in Strathspey, where my husband and the headkeeper were having a marking competition.
+One of the most successful and enjoyable days walked-up grouse I have ever experienced was at Castle Grant in Strathspey.
+My husband and the headkeeper were having a marking competition.
 The only dogwork involved was putting my spaniel on the spot they indicated, and hey presto, there was a grouse.